ST10448629/Mytamagotchi/README.md

 In conclusion:
 I've concluded that using a Tamagotchi is a nostalgia feeling and a connection to childhood.
 Stress relief and mindfulness.
 Encouraging responsibility and routine.

+Refrences:
+GitHub Documentation.
+(2022) tools4dev.
+Available at: https://tools4dev.org/resources/how-to-design-a-new-program/ (Accessed: 2024/04/05).
+What is GitHub and how to use it?.
+(Dec 14, 2023).
+Title of the page.
+Available at: (https://www.geeksforgeeks.org/what-is-github-and-how-to-use-it/)] (Accessed: 2024/04/05).
+10 Fundamental UI Design Principles You Need to Know.
+(December 06, 2021)..
+Available at: [URL]https://dribbble.com/resources/ui-design-principles (Accessed: 2024/04/05).